siftly-ai/airdot-deployer/README.md

 4. Spins up the required hardware (local or K8s or cloud).
 5. Monitors for model/data drift and performance (in development)

-## Take your ML model from Local to Production with one-line of code.
+## Take your ML model from Local to Production with one-line of code

 ```python
 from airdot.deployer import Deployer